jrief/django-angular/docs/resolve-dependencies.rst

 declare their assets in the files where they are required.
 During the rendering phase, these declared assets are grouped together in central places.

 This helps us to separate concern.
-We include Stylesheets and JavaScript files where we need them.
+We include Stylesheets and JavaScript files only when and where we need them, instead of add every dependency we ever might encounter.

 Additionally, in AngularJS we must initialize and optionally configure the loaded modules.
 Since we do not want to load and initialize every possible AngularJS module we ever might need in any